Reviews written by registered user

 Imagination is a wonderful thing and so thank you Amy for leaving us to dream a bit about the futures of the characters in Gilmore Girls.
 Special thank you to Lauren Graham for her upbeat and often alluring portrayal of the single mom.
 How in the world Luke took so long to avoid colliding with this beautiful woman is beyond me?

-later came to see it for what it is - a classic sendup of the go-go and
+he later came to see it for what it is - a classic sendup of the go-go

-striptease girls of the swingin' 60's!
-The movie is sparse, even by Russ
+and striptease girls of the swingin' 60's!
+The movie is sparse, even by

-Meyer standards - just a music soundtrack accompanied by an announcer who
+Russ Meyer standards - just a music soundtrack accompanied by an

 But the "girls" are something else!
 Most of them are California based professional strippers of the era who jumped at the chance to get in front of a movie camera and do their go-go bad thing.
 All of them are eye catching, but one stands out, literally, from the rest.

 Russ was actually ready to run this film through his paces, featuring the already well known Lorna Maitland, when he got a phone call from a great "procurer" friend, one Andy Anderson.
-He told Russ that he had a major discovery in front of him from downtown San Francisco and that Russ should "get his body down to a certain club a.s.a.p." in order to be the first to shoot her.
+He told Russ that he had a major discovery in front of him at a strip club in downtown Los Angeles (San Francisco has been incorrectly reported) and that Russ should "get his body down to a certain club a.s.a.p." in order to be the first to shoot her.
 Andy said "I'll hold the dogs off until you get here!"

 Russ complied, went to the club and together, he and Andy went to the dressing room of one Vivian Cournoyer.
 She had apparently just begun dancing at the club and was new to the art of striptease and the area, temporarily staying with a friend.
-Identifying himself, Russ asked Ms. Cournoyer to show what she had whereupon Russ got to see, according to him, "the greatest set of breasts I've ever seen or filmed", all the more remarkable on a petite 112 pound body!
+Identifying himself, Russ asked Ms. Cournoyer to display the goods whereupon Russ got to see, according to him, "the greatest set of breasts I've ever seen or filmed", all the more remarkable on a petite 112 pound body!